Paulina Johnson, PhD, MA, BA

 About

-Dr. Paulina Johnson, Sîpihkokîsikowiskwêw, Blue Sky Woman, is Nêhiyaw, Four-Spirit, and a citizen of Nipisihkopahk, Samson Cree Nation, in Maskwacis, AB.
-She is the daughter of Paul and Luci Johnson, and granddaughter of Chris Johnson, Ginger Wildcat, late Fred Hodgson, and late Grace Swampy.
+Hi, I am Dr. Paulina Johnson, Sîpihkokîsikowiskwêw, Blue Sky Woman, and Nêhiyaw, Four-Spirit or Plains Cree.
+I am a citizen of Nipisihkopahk, Samson Cree Nation, in Maskwacis, AB.
+I am the daughter of Paul and Luci Johnson and the granddaughter of Chris Johnson, Ginger Wildcat, the late Fred Hodgson, and the late Grace Swampy.

-She completed her Ph.D. in Anthropology with Dr. Regna Darnell and Haudenosaunee Scholar Dr. Susan Hill and her MA in History at Western University in London, Ontario.
-She is also an alumna of the University of Alberta where she completed her BA in Anthropology and History with Distinction.
+I completed my Ph.D. in Anthropology with Dr. Regna Darnell and Haudenosaunee Scholar Dr. Susan Hill and my M.A. in History at Western University in London, Ontario.
+I am also an alumna of the University of Alberta, where I completed my B.A. in Anthropology and History with Distinction.

 Research

-Her current research is focused on the importance of Indigenous womxn’s voices and matriarchal resistance to oppressive systems that are embedded in our settler colonial societies and institutions.
-Her forthcoming work details systemic injustices that Indigenous womxn face in colonial institutions drawing on the experience of her late grandmother and is written as a liberation narrative focused on Nehiyaw intellectual traditions and mechanisms of protection and resistance..
+My current research is focused on the importance of Indigenous womxn’s voices and matriarchal resistance to oppressive systems that are embedded in our settler colonial societies and institutions.
+My forthcoming work details systemic injustices that Indigenous womxn face in colonial institutions, drawing on the experience of my late grandmother.
+It is also written as a liberation narrative focused on Nehiyaw intellectual traditions and mechanisms of protection and resistance.

 Teaching

-Dr. Johnson utilizes her classroom to reflect her Nehiyaw upbringing by providing story narratives and her lived experiences to her students.
-Her Indigenous pedagogies are front and center in her teaching practices as her aim is not only to educate you but to shape you to see the bigger picture and situate yourself in the classroom experience; a fundamental aspect of Indigenous education and methodological practice.
+I make my classroom reflect my Nehiyaw upbringing by providing my students with story narratives and lived experiences.
+My Indigenous pedagogies are front and center in my teaching practices as my aim is not only to educate you but to shape you to see the bigger picture and situate yourself in the classroom experience, a fundamental aspect of Indigenous education and methodological practice.

 Announcements

-Read her contribution to Electric Marronage titled "To my One Who Sits On the Rainbow" a letter of love to mosom, her grandfather, on the Second National Day of Truth and Reconciliation: https://www.electricmarronage.com/electricblog/2022/9/30/one-who-sits-on-the-rainbow-a-letter-to?fbclid=IwAR2VOtheBXwr7F2CkWfHS_XwdIjBTVfDWfRnjrLEX1gTaoc3cFlpY8EBu5E
+Read my contribution to Electric Marronage titled "To my One Who Sits On the Rainbow" a letter of love to nimosom, my grandfather, on the Second National Day of Truth and Reconciliation: https://www.electricmarronage.com/electricblog/2022/9/30/one-who-sits-on-the-rainbow-a-letter-to?fbclid=IwAR2VOtheBXwr7F2CkWfHS_XwdIjBTVfDWfRnjrLEX1gTaoc3cFlpY8EBu5E

-Listen to her latest work on "The Auntie Is In" Podcast on Spotify and give us a follow on instagram @the.auntie.is.in!
+Listen to "The Auntie Is In" Podcast on Spotify and give us a follow on instagram @the.auntie.is.in!

 Courses